The iconic bassist speaks about the making of ENTRE COLEGAS, his first as a leader.

-It’s Cuban and Puerto Rican music with the focus on guitars and strings and a departure from brass.
+It’s Cuban and Puerto Rican music with a focus on guitars and strings and a departure from brass.

-Inspiracion Cachao – I knew Israel Cachao Lopez for a few years.
+INSPIRACION CACHAO – I knew Israel Cachao Lopez for a few years.
 He was a good friend.
-I used to lend him my bass time to time.
+I used to lend him my bass from time to time.

-Misty – Ben Lapidus and Manny came up with the treatment for Misty, by pianist Errol Garner with Spanish lyrics by, Manny.
-What makes it special is Carlos Abadie.
+MISTY – Ben Lapidus and Manny came up with the treatment for Misty, by pianist Errol Garner with Spanish lyrics by, Manny.
+What makes the tune special is, Carlos Abadie.
 He’s such an incredible trumpet player.

-Ode To Joy – Inspired by the Whoopi Goldberg movie Sister Act 2.
+ODE TO JOY – The tune is inspired by the Whoopi Goldberg movie Sister Act 2.
 When I discovered the arrangement was by George Duke, I started listening more and more, and I pulled out the changes.

-And … Billy Strayhorn’s A Flower is a Lovesome Thing and Conversando Conversa featuring Nelson Gonzalez.
+And … Billy Strayhorn’s A FLOWER IS A LOVESOME THING and CONVERSANDO featuring Nelson Gonzalez.
 Tell me about your musical training.

 In a previous conversation, you mentioned a talent show that took place when you and Jerry were students at the Music and Arts High School.

 Yes, at Clinton High School.
 Jerry and I had a big band, and Willie Colon had a big band.
 They were horrible!
 Lots of good musicians connected through the Music and Arts High School.